MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### StartFind

-Specifies the last section to search.
+Specify the last section to search.
 The default value is the last page of the report.

 An example in native mode that searches for the first occurrence of the text "Mountain-400" in the Product Catalog sample report starting with page 1 and ending with page 5: